skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 ## 2. Create an R Markdown solution file

-The recommended way to create an interactive problem set is to write a solution file in R markdown format.
+You create an interactive problem set is to write a solution file in R markdown format.
 In addition to the exercise description and a sample solution, the solution can contain manually adapted test, hints, or other commands like giving awards for a correct solution.
 Where no manual hints or tests are specified, RTutor will automatically generate tests and hints.

-Here is a small solution file with only one exercise.
+Here is the code from the example solution file "Example_sol.Rmd" that you find in the problemsets directory of the RTutor library.
 We will explain its structure in detail in the chapter on solution files.

 ```
     # Problemset Example

+    Adapt the working directory below and press Ctrl-Alt-R (run all chunks).
+This creates the problem set files and the sample solution from this solution file.

+    ```{r "Create problem set files"}
+    setwd("C:/folder_of_this_solution_file")
+    ps.name = "Example"; sol.file = paste0(ps.name,"_sol.Rmd")
+    libs = NULL # character vector of all packages you load in the problem set create.ps(sol.file=sol.file, ps.name=ps.name, user.name=NULL,libs=libs, name.sol.chunks=TRUE)
+    ```

     ## Exercise 1 -- Summary statistics